rahulchanumolu/Word-Guessing-Game/README.md

 ## Introduction
-   Creating a web-based game is a complex task that involves a variety of skills, from programming languages to teamwork .
-Our team embarked on a five-week journey to develop a word guessing game.
+   Creating a web-based game is a complex task that involves a variety of skills, from programming languages to teamwork.
+Our team embarked on a five-week journey to develop a word-guessing game.
 Along the way, we faced numerous challenges, overcame obstacles, and learned valuable lessons.
    **Week 1: Foundations**